 On top of the platform, the edges are beveled on both sides so that the resin can drain freely from it.

-The method of fixing and calibrating the platform is different from older models.
-It consists of two parts, fastened together with four screws.
-And it is fixed to the carriage with one wing screw on top.
+Fixing and calibrating the Photon Zero platform is different from how it’s done on older models.
+The platform consists of two parts that are fastened together with four screws.
+The platform is then fixed to the carriage with one wing screw on top.

 There is a flowing resin drainage cutout in one of the corners that works very well.

-And on the walls inside there are dimensional divisions, which make it very easy to determine how much resin is poured into the bath and whether it turns out that when the platform is immersed, the resin will overflow over the edges.
+On the walls inside, there are dimensional divisions, which make it easy to determine how much resin is poured into the bath and whether it will overflow over the edges when the platform is immersed

 The top of the printer is covered with a one-piece hood made of yellow transparent plastic that does not transmit ultraviolet light, protecting the resin in the bathroom from polymerization by external light sources.

-On the one hand, this is not very convenient, since there should always be a place near the printer where this hood could be placed.
-But at the same time, such a structure allows you to very conveniently monitor the print from all sides without the need to open the cover, as is implemented on the Photon and Photon S
+On the one hand, this is not very convenient since there should always be a place near the printer where this hood could be placed.
+But at the same time, such a structure allows you to very conveniently monitor the print from all sides without having to open the cover.

-printers.
-The printer is also calibrated quite typical.
-We remove the bath.
-Put a piece of paper on the screen.
+The printer is also calibrated quite normally.
+Simply remove the bath and slide a piece of paper on the screen.

 Loosen the 4 screws of the platform.

-We lower the Z-axis to zero position.
-Not very hard, but evenly press the platform against the sheet and fix the position of the platform by tightening 4 screws.
+Gently and evenly press the platform against the sheet and fix the platform’s position by tightening 4 screws.

 After that, in the printer menu, press the Z = 0 and Enter button.

-This is not the only way to calibrate, you can, for example, lower the platform directly onto the bathtub film.
-But the method with a sheet of paper is recommended by the manufacturer himself and consistently gives a good result, without the risk of damaging anything.
+This is not the only way to calibrate the Phrozen Zero 3D printer.
+For example, you can lower the platform directly onto the bathtub film.
+But the method of calibrating with a sheet of paper is recommended and consistently gives a good results.

 Anycubic suggests using the Photon Workshop slicer to prepare models for printing.
-Its structure resembles the very popular free slicer Chitubox.
+The software interface is similar to that of Chitubox.

 Unfortunately, Photon Workshop is less powerful and some features don’t work very well.